Landmine Danger in Croatia: Essential Tips for How to Stay Safe

 Once you get to Croatia, it may be tempting to get in touch with your wild side, but you should stick to known safe roads when driving and marked paths when hiking or mountain biking.

-However, remember that tourism is still a growing industry in Croatia, so unlike other European countries where English is an unofficial second language, not every sign or warning is translated.
+But tourism is still a growing industry in some parts of Croatia, so unlike other European countries where English is an unofficial second language, not every sign or warning is translated.

 Landmine Warning Signs